Colby-G/OBS_Overlay_Controller/README.md

 ## Features

 - **Automatic Detection:** Uses OpenCV for real-time detection of your current in-game screen based on templates you provide through simple screenshots.
-- **OBS Integration:** Seamlessly switches between scenes automatically for you by using OBS WebSocket.
+- **OBS Integration:** Seamlessly switches a source on and off automatically for you by using OBS WebSocket.
 - **User-Friendly Interface:** Start and stop detection with a simple GUI.

 ## Requirements